Do you take a good, hard look at your team’s marketing strategy every year?

 While you’re writing out your tactics, be sure to note an estimated budget.
 You can include the time it’ll take to complete each tactic in addition to the assets you might need to purchase, such as ad space.

 Now that you know how to create your marketing plan, let’s dive into creating a marketing campaign outline that will help you reach the goals outlined plan.

-- Target Market: Outline your target audience(s) that your efforts will reach.
+Outline your target audience(s) that your efforts will reach.
 You can include a brief overview of your industry and buyer personas.

 This is an overview of the money you’ll spend to help you meet your marketing goals.
 Create a good estimate of how much you’ll spend on each facet of your marketing program.

 Free Marketing Plan Template [Word]

 Now that you know what to include in your marketing plan, it’s time to grab your marketing plan template and see how best to organize the six elements explained above.
 The following marketing plan template opens directly in Microsoft Word, so you can edit each section as you see fit: